kitesurf/kitesurf.github.io/en/index.md

 date: 2015-11-23
 modified: 2018-04-14
 author: daniel
-description: "'&#127958;'Kitesurfing, kiteboarding and foiling.
+description: "Kitesurfing, kiteboarding and foiling.
 All year round rental of kite gear and courses with certified instructors for all levels.
 Call us"
 image:
   background: 7.webp
   backgroundx1: 7mov.webp